AlbertoIbarra/DataViz_Course/Data Descriptions/nycflights.md

     + `tzone`, the IANA time zone, as determined by GeoNames webservice.

-* The table `flights` contains on-time data for all flights (336,776) that departed the NYC area in 2013:
+* The table `flights` contains on-time data for all the flights (336,776) that departed the NYC area in 2013.
+It has the following 11 fields:

-    + `datetime`, the scheduled date and hour of the flight, as yyyy-mm-dd hh:mm:ss, in the local time zone.
+    + `sched_dep_time`, the scheduled departure time of the flight, as yyyy-mm-dd hh:mm:ss, in the NYC time zone.

-    + `dep_time`, the actual departure time of the flight.

-    + `arr_time`, the actual arrival time of the flight.

-    + `sched_dep_time`, the scheduled departure time of the flight.

-    + `sched_arr_time`, the scheduled arrival time of the flight.
+    + `sched_arr_time`, the scheduled arrival time of the flight, as yyyy-mm-dd hh:mm:ss, in the NYC time zone.

-    + `dep_delay`, the departure dela in minutes, with negative time representing early departure.
+    + `dep_delay`, the departure delay in minutes, with negative time representing early departure.
+About 8,000 values missing.

     + `arr_delay`, the arrival delay in minutes, with negative time representing early arrival.
+About 8,000 values missing.

     + `carrier`, the two-letter carrier abbreviation.